 In a 2013 study at the University of Minnesota, 48 adult subjects were assigned to messy or tidy rooms and were asked to think of as many new uses for ping-pong balls they could, then write them down.
-Independent judges then rated answers on creativity (using the balls for beer pong, for example, was rated low; using them for ice cube trays was rated high).
-The messy room subjects had ideas that rated 28% more creative than their tidy counterparts, and they had five times as many ideas the judges rated as highly creative.
-These findings suggest something about clutter enhances creative thought.
+Independent judges rated the answers on creativity (using the balls for beer pong, for example, received a low rating; using them for ice cube trays received a high one).

 A mess encourages challenging norms.

 Albert Einstein, known for his messy desk, famously said, “If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?”
-As someone who lives among what my co-workers have coined, “the piles,” I can relate.
-I simply feel like I’d rather be creating things than file, organize or purge.
-I’m not comparing myself to these top geniuses, but judging from these photos, I’m guessing Einstein, Edison, Twain and Jobs were in my camp.
-The next time you feel guilty for not cleaning up, think about relativity, light bulbs, Huck Finn and the iPhone.
-We might not have these things if the creators’ papers were neatly filed away.
+As someone who lives among what my coworkers have coined “the piles,” I can relate.
+I simply feel like I’d rather be creating things than filing, organizing, or purging.

-Having a messy desk might actually help you get more steps.
+Having a messy desk might actually help you get in more steps during the day.